UoB-HPC/hpc-course-getting-started/6_MPI.md

 If you require features that are only available in newer versions of Open MPI or MPICH, you can build from source.

+### BCp4

+On Phase 4, use the Intel MPI.
+It is part of the compiler modules, e.g. `languages/intel/2018-u3`.

 ## Compiling MPI programs

 The choice of MPI library is (mostly) independent of the compiler choice.